A2Amir/Data-Visualization-in-Data-Science-Process/Code/Univariate Exploration of Data.md

 # Bar Charts

 A **bar chart** is used to depict the distribution of **a categorical** variable.
 In a bar chart, each level of the categorical variable is depicted with a bar, whose height indicates the **frequency of data points** that take on that level.
 A basic bar chart of frequencies can be created through the use of **seaborn's countplot** function check [this notebook]() to get more familiar.

+# Absolute vs. Relative Frequency

+By default, **seaborn's countplot** function will summarize and plot the data in terms of **absolute frequency**, or pure counts.
+In certain cases, you might want to understand the distribution of data or want to compare levels in terms of **proportions of the whole**.
+In this case, you will want to plot the data in terms of **relative frequency**, where the height indicates the proportion of data taking each level, rather than the absolute count. check [this notebook]() to get more familiar.

+# Counting Missing Data

+One interesting way we can apply bar charts is through the visualization of missing data.
+We can use pandas functions to create a table with the number of missing values in each column.check [this notebook]() to get more familiar.

+# Pie Charts